Oni-kuki/Windows-Reverse-shell/README.md

 ### We can add any type of file extension and change the folder where we want to extract the data

-### Final step for the success of our exploit; encode in base 64 to bypass the execution problems
+### Final step for the success of our exploit; convert string to UTF-16LE and encode in base 64 to bypass the execution problems
 we can use this links but is completely possible to make it in terminal
 https://raikia.com/tool-powershell-encoder/
 ```sh